Understanding Health Product Research Behavior

 Multiple Health Conditions

-We also learned that some of our participants have multiple health conditions and are interested in products with multiple health benefits, such as herbal teas that could boost mood and enhance sleep.
+We discovered that some participants manage multiple health conditions and are interested in products that offer a variety of health benefits, such as herbal teas that can improve mood and enhance sleep.

 Safety and Drug Interactions

-Participants on multiple medications were more concerned about side effects and drug interactions.
-It’s important to make this safety information easy to find and encourage users on prescription meds to ask their doctor.
+Participants taking multiple medications expressed increased concern about side effects and drug interactions.
+It is essential to make safety information readily accessible and to encourage users on prescription medications to consult their doctor before adding any supplements to their regimen.

 Personas and User Journey Maps